Make a Difference in Your Community

 At Berks Encore, your giving is vital to the success of our mission.
 In addition to direct giving, you can support us through planned giving.

 Berks Encore has partnered with Everence to provide charitable services to help you explore a variety of planned giving options.
-Through gift planning, you can provide future support for Berks Encore, while also giving you and your loved one’s financial flexibility, potential tax benefits and even income for life.
+Through gift planning, you can provide future support for Berks Encore, while also giving you and your loved ones financial flexibility, potential tax benefits, and even income for life.

 For more information, contact us online or by phone at 610.374.3195 ext.
 228.

-You may also contact Everence at 717-653-6662
+You may also contact Everence directly at 717-653-6662

 Bequests